giis-uniovi/tdrules-st-tdg/README.md

 - Module `st-tdg-test`:
   - Java tests (`src/test/java`) for each SUT.
   - Files for test result comparison (`src/test/resources`)
+  - Clasess `*Petstore0*` contain some commented examples to illustrate some details of the TDG approach.
+  - There is a common base class for all tests (`BaseAll`) and Each namespace has an additional base class with the particular configuration of each SUT.
-- A folder for each of the SUTs that are evaluated in this replication package.
+- A folder for each of the SUTs that are tested in this projects.
-- A folder `setup` with scripts to execute each SUT (backend and databases).
+- A folder `setup` with scripts to run each SUT (backend and databases).
-- Module `st-tdg-eval`: To evaluate the effectiveness of the test data my measuring the mutation score of the tests using PIT (pitest.org).
+- Module `st-tdg-eval`: To evaluate the effectiveness of the test data my measuring the mutation score of the tests using PIT (https://pitest.org/).

 ## How to execute the System Tests

-All experiments are enclosed in the Java tests.
+The tests are in the `st-tdg-test` module.

 To run the tests of a SUT in your local development environment:
-  - Ensure that the port that uses the SUT is not used by other SUT
+  - Ensure that the port bindings of each SUT are not used by other application
   - Run the server from the `setup` folder and wait until it is up
-  - Execute the tests in the namespace that corresponds with the project
+  - Execute the tests in the namespace that corresponds with the SUT
-  - To execute from maven (e.g. for the petstore): `mvn -pl st-tdg-test`
+  - To execute this module from maven: `mvn -pl st-tdg-test test`

 Port reservation and endpoints: To avoid conflicts when running in local, different host port are reserved for each SUT.